- Contact Us

 2. Under My Schedule & Credits, click on "view or cancel my study appointments" for the list of your current study signups.

 3. Click the "Cancel" button for the reservation you wish to cancel.

 4. Click the "Yes, I want to cancel" button to confirm cancellation.

 **Appointments can be cancelled up to 24 hours before the appointment time on the RPS without penalty. (see Missed Appointments section above for more information)

 If you find there are no studies available in the system

 The system is updated regularly.
 It takes a few days for the system to start up at the beginning of term, so please be patient.
 If you find that there are no studies/vacancies posted after the first full week of classes, check back regularly and you will find that new studies become available.
 Researchers start their studies at different times and, therefore, the availability of vacancies changes throughout the term.
-Availability of vacancies is highest well prior to the last couple of weeks of the term, so completing your rps requirement earlier rather than later is highly recommended.
-Note that if you try a few times and are unable to find a vacancy, please contact the research participation coordinator (Undergraduate Program Assistant via email or 778-782-4091)--please do not contact your course professor with vacancy issues.
+Availability of vacancies is highest well prior to the last couple of weeks of the term, so completing your RPS course requirement earlier rather than later is highly recommended.
+Note that if you try a few times and are unable to find a vacancy, please contact the Research Participation Coordinator (Undergraduate Program Assistant via email)--please DO NOT contact your course professor with vacancy issues.